Fantomen31/Oscars-Movie-Club/README.md

 First-time visitor goals,

-- As a first-time visitor, I want to easily understand the purpose of the project from the moment I get to the landing page.
+- As a first-time visitor, I want to easily feel familiar and know the what the page is about at the landing page.
 - As a first-time visitor, I want to easily be able to navigate, can I get back to the home page quickly, when I reach the bottom of a page is there some way to move forward without scrolling back up.
-- As a first-time visitor, I want everything I am reading to be reinforced or supported in some way, quotes, stories, or images.
+- As a first-time visitor, I want everything I see and read to evoke a feeling of the cinema.
 - As a first-time visitor, I want to feel as though I am progressing through the page and not feel overwhelmed or lost.
-- As a first-time visitor, I want the project to not become too exhausting to look at.
-- As a first-time visitor, I want to be able to pick up from where I left off, can the structure of a page be in a way where I can simply just carry on if I took a break?

 Returning visitor goals:

 - As a returning visitor, I want to be able to get in contact with the creator or creators in some way, social links, or contact page.
-- As a returning visitor, I want to be able to cite the information or find out where the source of the information came from.
+- As a returning visitor, I want to be able to get intouch and become a member of the movie club.

 From my user stories, I am better able to come up with a conceptual idea of what the project needs in terms of features, which features have more priority.

-During my initial planning for the project, I was planning to make the project on Sikhs as a people of faith.
+During my initial planning for the project, I was planning to make the project bigger, with an are for reviews and comments of movies.
+As well as clearer and more buttons that would take me to external pages of where to watch the movies as well.
+This turned out to become to much with the alloted deadline.
-So, I decided to some research, friends, acquaintances, and work colleagues to understand better which content was more important.
-I was naturally biased being Sikh and everything to me was more important, but I needed to understand the perspective of a user.

-While doing my research I quickly noticed when asking, what would you like to know about Sikhs, a correlation on the feedback being received.
-I was assuming everyone knew about Sikhism without introducing Sikhism.

-From the feedback, I was also able to gain an understanding of what I should include in my project from the first release.
-Common questions being asked while doing research was,

-1. How did Sikhism originate, who started Sikhism?
-2. Who is a Guru and what is a Gurdwara?
-3. What are the pillars of the faith?
-4. Why is Sikhism important to me?
-5. What is “Langar”?
+I chose some of my favorite movies to add in the movies section, but also popular ones to better capture and maintain user attention, as well as making it relatable.

 ---